bernardconti/MACOSPHOTO2PPTX/README.md

-Create a PPTX presentation with MacOS Photo Album content
+Create a PPTX presentation from MacOS Photo Album content